McTavishLab/physcraper/How_to_start.md

       General information about the BLAST database can be found here: ftp://ftp.ncbi.nlm.nih.gov/blast/documents/blastdb.html.

+      We are currently working on implementing a version that uses the online blast searches, but this is not yet working reliable.

       In Linux to install the BLAST database do the following (for Windows and MAC please use google to figure it out, there should be plenty of information.):

       * `open a terminal`